trinhminhtriet/trinhminhtriet/resume/TrinhMinhTriet-Senior_JS_Developer.md

 - **Description:** A system for sending information and alerts to check the status of employees in the event of natural disasters, earthquakes, tsunamis, volcanic eruptions, etc.
 - **Role:** Technical Lead
-- **Technologies Used:** Laravel, Aurora, Azure Active Directory, GitHub Actions, Terraform, Docker, ECS, SQS, SNS, SES, S3, Lambda, CloudFront, CloudWatch.
+- **Technologies Used:** NestJS, Aurora, Azure Active Directory, GitHub Actions, Terraform, Docker, ECS, SQS, SNS, SES, S3, Lambda, CloudFront, CloudWatch.
 - **Responsibilities:**
   - Developed and maintained web applications using PHP and related technologies.
   - Collaborated with cross-functional teams to define and achieve project goals.